nadethoughts/Aetheria/World/Religion/Raythelion.md

 Other deities are reflections of Raythelion, each an aspect of his multifaceted nature.
 They govern their realms under Raythelion's omnipotent gaze, preserving the harmony of creation.

 ### The Celestial Emissaries
-Known as the Radiants, these beings are fragments of Raythelion's solar essence, serving as his heralds.
+Known as the La-Pelu, these beings are fragments of Raythelion's solar essence, serving as his heralds.
 They manifest throughout history, steering the course of events towards enlightenment and prosperity.

 ### The Benevolent Watcher
 As a nurturing force, Raythelion's warmth encourages life's flourishing across the cosmos.
 He is the reluctant intervener, acting only when the fabric of existence is at risk, serving as the ultimate guardian.